 Things you can only do in NYC

-If the Metropolitan Museum of Art is on your must-see list, you’re not alone: A record-breaking 6.7 million people visited it in 2016.
-Escape the crowds by taking an EmptyMet Tour before the museum opens for the day.
+If the Metropolitan Museum of Art is on your must-see list, you’re not alone: A record-breaking 7 million people visited the museum's three locations in 2017.
+Escape the crowds at the flagship Fifth Avenue location by taking an EmptyMet Tour before the museum opens for the day.
 The early morning sun streaming into the galleries is truly spectacular.

 There’s some disagreement among hot dog historians about where the favorite ball-park food originated, but many claim that German baker Charles Feltman first sold them at a Coney Island stand in 1871.
 Guess who worked for Feltman?
 Nathan Handwerker, who opened his eponymous sausage business a few years later.
 Order up one of the snappy all-beef dogs at the original stand on Coney Island—and take a spin on the Cyclone, while you’re there.

 Sorry folks: If it’s not in New York City, it’s not Broadway.
 Even if your home town has the most gorgeous, 900-seat theater that hosts only the best touring companies, it doesn’t count.
 To see a real-deal Broadway show, you have to do it here.
-Whether you shell out the big bucks for Hamilton or go for a newer addition, like Come From Away, you'll be amazed at the caliber of the production.
+Whether you shell out the big bucks for Hamilton or go for a newer addition, like Dear Evan Hansen, you'll be amazed at the caliber of the production.

 Like many New York social clubs, the Explorer’s Club holds an annual gala and dinner.
 The menu, though, isn’t the usual filet mignon and caesar salad.
-Past dinners have included everything from wooly mammoth steaks found preserved in Siberian permafrost to fried tarantulas.
-Though the club only offers membership to a select group of adventurers—think Neil Armstrong and James Cameron—the annual gala is open to anyone who can afford the four-figure ticket price.
+Past dinners have included everything from fried tarantulas to goat eyeballs.
+Though the club only offers membership to a select group of adventurers—think Neil Armstrong and James Cameron—the annual gala is open to anyone who can afford the (pricey) tickets.

 See the real-life haunts of Spider-Man, Superman and Batman